draco/vps-setup/README.md

 ## `add_user.sh`
 This script will create:
 - a new user and add to the following groups:
- - `mail` if sSMTP is installed.
+ - `mail` if granted sSMTP access.
  - `sftponly` if restricted to sFTP chroot.
  - `sudo` if granted sudo access.
-- a PHP pool (each user runs PHP separately for security).
+- a PHP5-FPM pool (each user runs PHP separately for security).
 - a MySQL user and database:
  - MySQL username and database name are the same as the account username.
 - a nginx server block for their domain.